Skip to content Skip to cookie consent

 It’s a wonderful story of practical transformation.
 People need food and shelter.
 Children need access to learning.
 Parents need ways to provide.

-But there’s so much more than cash and clothes to truly seeing a World of Difference in people’s lives.
+But there’s so much more than cash and clothes to truly seeing transformation in people’s lives.
 We were created in and for relationships – with the Father and with those around us.

 Freedom to the captives